Exclusive: watch the UK military's chief survival instructor react to 'Stranded: Alien Dawn'

-Haemimont Games has shared footage of John Hudson, the UK military’s chief survival instructor, reacting to the studio’s upcoming simulator Stranded: Alien Dawn — check out the exclusive video here.
+Haemimont Games and Frontier Foundary have shared footage of John Hudson, the UK military’s chief survival instructor, reacting to the studio’s upcoming simulator Stranded: Alien Dawn — check out the exclusive video here.

 - READ MORE: The best strategy games of 2023